facebook/IT-CPE/README.md

 machines.
 We currently manage over 10k machines using these tools.

 ## Examples
-The CPE team found that we were writing alot of functions to do our day to day work.
+The CPE team found that we were writing a lot of functions to do our day to day work.
 Instead of copying and pasting needed functions to each script, we started storing commonly used functions on our machines.
 But then how do we keep these functions up-to-date?
 That's when we wrote 'code sync'(I know, not a very clever name).
 Apple does not always provide the best tools for the enterprise.
 The CPE team constantly wrote functions and scripts to achieve a variety of different tasks.
 These scripts execute locally on the client machines.
 To utilize the code library, we needed a mechanism to deploy the code library to client machines.
 The CPE team embodies the Facebook mantra, "Move Fast and Break Things."
 We continually iterate and improve the code library.
-We needed a mechanism to keep up with our rapid development cycle, to solve the problem we wrote 'code_sync'.
+We needed a mechanism to keep up with our rapid development cycle, to solve the problem we wrote code sync.

 Next we noticed that it was difficult to remember where each function was actually stored?
 So we then wrote 'autoinit'.
 Autoinit sources all your